Foggers, Electrostatic Sprayers & ULV Atomizing: a Breakdown

 Electrostatic Sprayers: 360 degrees of protection

 Electrostatic sprayer systems deliver electrically-charged disinfecting droplets that are actively attracted to surfaces, including the back, sides and crevices of objects, regardless of the direction of spray for wrap-around disinfection coverage.
 Completely touchless, electrostatic sprayers are a quick and efficient means to completely disinfect a space efficiently and effectively.
 They can disinfect surfaces that can’t always be reached with traditional spray and wipe methods in a fraction of the time.
 They’re an emerging system that many industries are widely adopting for use in their new and improved disinfecting protocols.
-We’re proud to supply EarthSafe's EvaClean Infection Prevention Solution system, which combines a Protexus sprayer or backpack with EPA-approved PURTABS to kill SARS-CoV-2, the coronavirus that causes COVID-19.
+We’re proud to supply EarthSafe's EvaClean Infection Prevention Solution system, which combines a Protexus sprayer or backpack with EPA-approved PURTABS to kill SARS-CoV-2, the coronavirus that causes COVID-19, as well as EMist electrostatic sprayers which are made in the USA, and available as a backpack unit, rolling unit and a handheld sprayer.

-Electro-hygiene backpack atomizers are different from electrostatic sprayer systems in that they do not electrically charge the solution.
-The technology in electro-hygiene atomizers utilizes ULV (Ultra Low Volume) cold atomizing, which attains the same end result as electrostatic systems, but with a more high production and high capacity unit, killing 99.99% of any pathogen, including SARS-CoV-2.
+ULV backpack atomizers are different from electrostatic sprayer systems in that they do not electrically charge the solution.
+The technology utilizes ULV (Ultra Low Volume) cold atomizing, which attains the same end result as electrostatic systems, but with a more high production and high capacity unit, killing 99.99% of any pathogen, including SARS-CoV-2.

 In addition, ULV atomizing can be adjusted to allow for an optimal droplet size based on the surface that is being disinfected.
 For example, if disinfecting various surfaces in a commercial space, a trained technician will adjust the droplet size for maximum dwell time and efficacy.
 Restroom surfaces may require a larger Micron size of 50uM, whereas spraying on glass or a copier machine may be a small Micron size that averages 30uM.

-One other area of distinction: electro-hygiene units are agnostic when it comes to the disinfecting solution that an applicator chooses to use.
+One other area of distinction: ULV atomizing units are agnostic when it comes to the disinfecting solution that an applicator chooses to use.
 Unlike other types of disinfecting sprayers, they allow the user to apply their choice of EPA registered disinfectant, offering maximum versatility.

 For more information on products that kill COVID-19, check out our post on dwell times (which is an oft-overlooked but important step in eliminating the virus on surfaces).